Altons/altons.github.com/_posts/2013-01-24-the-binomial-distribution.md

 ## Bernoulli random variable

 It is a variable that has 2 possible outcomes: *"success"*, or *"failure"*.
-Success occurs with probability $$p$$ and failure with probability $$q=1-p$$
+Success occurs with probability <span>\(p\)</span> and failure with probability <span>\(q=1-p\)</span>

-The distribution of heads and tails in coin tossing is an example of a Bernoulli distribution with $$p=q=1/2$$.
+The distribution of heads and tails in coin tossing is an example of a Bernoulli distribution with <span>\(p=q=1/2\)</span>.
 The Bernoulli distribution is the simplest discrete distribution, and it the building block for other more complicated discrete distributions.
 The distributions of a number of variate types defined based on sequences of independent Bernoulli trials that are curtailed in some way are summarized in the following list:

 - **binomial distribution**: number of successes in n trials
 - **geometric distribution**:	number of failures before the first success